theYeeti/pact-lang.org/docs/beginner/pact-online-editor.md

 The online editor also supports formal verification.
 Formal verification is a process for automatically testing the correctness of your code.
 It mathematically proves that your contract has absolutely no security vulnerabilities.
 It also alerts you to any potential errors and vulnerabilities helping you create secure code quickly and effectively.

 Formal verification is a tremendous innovation for smart contract languages.
-For more information on how this helps you develop safer smart contracts, read our Medium post [Pact Formal Verification: Making Blockchain Smart Contracts Safer.](https://medium.com/kadena-io/pact-formal-verification-for-blockchain-smart-contracts-done-right-889058bd8c3f)
+For more information on how this helps you develop safer smart contracts, read our Medium post <a href="https://medium.com/kadena-io/pact-formal-verification-for-blockchain-smart-contracts-done-right-889058bd8c3f" target="_blank">Pact Formal Verification: Making Blockchain Smart Contracts Safer.</a>
 ___

 ## **Tool Panel**